agenium-scale/boost.simd/README.md

 Philosophy
 ==========

-The philosophy of the library is to provide a zero-overhead abstraction to SIMD disregarding the underlying SIMD vector length in order to be as much portable as possible.
-To allow the compiler to perform as much optimizations as possible we also keep the code simple.
+The library aims to provide a portable zero-cost abstraction over SIMD vendor intrinsics disregarding the underlying SIMD vector length.

-Of course wrapping intrinsics that require to know at compile time the underlying vector length is not forbidden but must be done with caution.

-When wrapping intrinsics that do not exist for all types it is difficult (and in some cases impossible) to propose the best possible implementation.
-Let's take for example the multiplication of two SSE2 vectors containing 8 bits integers.
-There is no intrinsics for this so we have to use either an emulation technique like processing each element individually or use some combination of intrinsics.
-In the second case, one possibility is upcast the `char`'s to `short`'s, use `_mm_mullo_epi16` and then downcast back to `char`'s.
-But in this case if one wants to chain several multiplications then an unecessary amount of upcasts and downcasts is present.

-NSIMD was designed following as closely as possible theses guidelines:
+NSIMD was designed following as closely as possible the following guidelines:

-- Do not try to have fully IEEE compliant library, rely on intrinsics, errors induced by non compliance are small and acceptable.
+- Do not aim for a fully IEEE compliant library, rely on intrinsics, errors induced by non compliance are small and acceptable.
-- If the use of one function does compute wrong results and that it is not an almost good result, that it is plain wrong, in that case, do something slow but correct.
+- Correctness primes over speed.
-- Emulate with tricks and intrinsics integer arithmetic when not available.
+- Emulate with tricks and intrinsic integer arithmetic when not available.
 - Use common names as found in common computation libraries.
-- Do not hide SIMD registers, one variable (of type such as `nsimd::pack`) matches one register.
+- Do not hide SIMD registers, one variable (of a type such as `nsimd::pack`) matches one register.
+- Keep the code simple to allow the compiler to perform as many optimizations as possible.

+You may wrap intrinsics that require compile time knowledge of the underlying vector length but this should be done with caution.

+Wrapping intrinsics that do not exist for all types is difficult and may require casting or emulation.
+For instance, 8 bit integer vector multiplication using SSE2 does not exist.
+We can either process each pair of integers individually or we can cast the 8 bit vectors to 16 bit vectors, do the multiplication and cast them back to 8 bit vectors.
+In the second case, chaining operations will generate many unwanted casts.

-In order not to hide things to the user, overloads of operators involving scalars and SIMD vectors are not provided by default.
-The user must include them explicitely in the hope that he will realize that he can have a optimization penalty using expressions like `scalar + vector`.
+To avoid hiding important details to the user, overloads of operators involving scalars and SIMD vectors are not provided by default.
+Those can be included explicitely to emphasize the fact that using expressions like `scalar + vector` might incur an optimization penalty.

-The use of `nsimd::pack`'s is subject to one condition and is therefore not provided by default.
-This condition concerns Arm SVE that makes use of sizeless strucs (`__sizeless_struct`).
-This feature is (as of 2019/04/05) supported only by the Arm compiler and we do not know if other compilers will use the same keyword to support SVE.
-Therefore one has to include the proper header explicitely in the hope that he realizes that code using packs may not be fully portable.
-For now this concerns only Arm SVE.
+The use of `nsimd::pack` may not be portable to ARM SVE and is therefore must be included manually.
+ARM SVE registers can only be stored in sizeless strucs (`__sizeless_struct`).
+This feature (as of 2019/04/05) is only supported by the ARM compiler.
+We do not know whether other compilers will use the same keyword to support SVE.

 Contributing
 ============

-Anyone is welcome to contribute to NSIMD.

-The way NSIMD is organized into directories is very simple.
-We let the user browse source files by himself.
-The wrapping of intrinsics, the writing of tests and benches files is a tedious and repetitive task therefore most of it is generated by Python scripts that can be found in `egg`.
-The Python organization is also really simple and we let the user browse this code.
+The wrapping of intrinsics, the writing of test and bench files are tedious and repetitive tasks.
+Most of those are generated using Python scripts that can be found in `egg`.

 - Intrinsics that do not require to known the vector length can be wrapped and will be accepted with no problem.